golang/website/_content/blog/intro-generics.md

 In a call to `Scale` not passing any type arguments, function argument type inference, described above, lets the compiler infer that the type argument for `S` is `Point`.
-But the function also has a type parameter `E`.
+But the function also has a type parameter `E` which is the type of the multiplication factor `c`.
+The corresponding function argument is `2`, and because `2` is an _untyped_ constant, function argument type inference cannot infer the correct type for `E` (at best it might infer the default type for `2` which is `int` and which would be incorrect).
-The process by which the compiler infers that the type argument for `E` is the element type of the slice is called _constraint type inference_.
+Instead, the process by which the compiler infers that the type argument for `E` is the element type of the slice is called _constraint type inference_.

 Constraint type inference deduces type arguments from type parameter